 |

 The text in the lower left hand corner reads: "Carroll Shelby's 1969 Lonestar prototype.
-R. McKee".
-I can't recall how I acquired this. |
+R. McKee". |

 |

 This is the Lonestar tub in 2007, the subject of a nut and bolt restoration by Geoff Howard of Danbury, Conn.
-Geoff has been working on the car for probably ten years, so it can't be that much longer.
-The front and rear body sections will be fully removable. |
+Geoff has been working on the car for over ten years, and the car went to the paint shop in March 2015.
+The front and rear body sections are fully removable. |

 |